daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ## Step 5.
 React Crash Course

 <i class="devicons devicons-react"></i> React is a JavaScript library for building web user interfaces.
 You could say it competes against <i class="devicons devicons-angular"></i> AngularJS, <i class="devicons devicons-ember"></i> Ember.js, <i class="devicons devicons-backbone"></i> Backbone and <i class="devicons devicons-webplatform"></i> Polymer despite being much smaller in scope.
-React is just the **V** in **MVC** (Model-View-Controller) architecture.
+React is just the **V** in the **MVC** (Model-View-Controller) architecture.

 So, what is so special about React?

 React components are written in a very declarative style.
-Unlike the "old way" using jQuery and such, you don't touch the DOM directly.
-React manages all UI updates for you when the underlying data changes.
+Unlike the "old way" using jQuery and such, you don't interact with DOM directly.
+React manages all UI updates when the underlying data changes.

-React is also very fast all thanks to the Virtual DOM and diffing algorithm under the hood.
-When the data changes, React calculates the minimum number of DOM manipulations needed then efficiently re-renders the component.
+React is also very fast thanks to the Virtual DOM and diffing algorithm under the hood.
+When the data changes, React calculates the minimum number of DOM manipulations needed, then efficiently re-renders the component.
 For example, if there are 10,000 rendered items on a page and only 1 item changes, React will update just that DOM element, leaving 9,999 other items unchanged.
-That's why React can get away with re-rendering the entire component without being ridiculously wasteful.
+That's why React can get away with re-rendering the entire components without being ridiculously wasteful and slow.

-Other notable React features include:
+Other notable features of React include:

 - **Composability**, i.e. make bigger, more complex components out of smaller components.
 - **Relatively easy to pick up** since there isn't that much to learn and it does not have a massive documentation like AngularJS and Ember.js.
-- **Server-side rendering**.
+- **Server-side rendering** allows us to easily build [Isomorphic JavaScript apps](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).
-- The most **helpful error and warning messages** in any JavaScript library.
+- The most **helpful error and warning messages** that I have seen in any JavaScript library.
-- **Components are self-contained**; markup and behavior live in the same place, making components very reusable.
+- **Components are self-contained**; markup and behavior ([and even styles](http://blog.vjeux.com/2014/javascript/react-css-in-js-nationjs.html)) live in the same place, making components very reusable.

-I really like this excerpt from the [React v0.14 Beta 1 blog post](http://facebook.github.io/react/blog/2015/07/03/react-v0.14-beta-1.html) announcement:
+I really like this excerpt from the [React v0.14 Beta 1 blog post](http://facebook.github.io/react/blog/2015/07/03/react-v0.14-beta-1.html) announcement that sums up nicely what React is all about:

 > It's become clear that the beauty and essence of React has nothing to do with browsers or the DOM.
 We think the true foundations of React are simply ideas of components and elements: being able to describe what you want to render in a declarative way.